1

 Diagnosis Coding

 Health First Colorado recognizes the International Classification of Diseases, 9th Revision, Clinical Modification (ICD-10-CM) diagnostic coding reference.
 The following diagnoses are for reference only.
-See the ICD-10-CM for a full list of diagnosis codes.
+Refer to the ICD-10-CM for a full list of diagnosis codes.
 When required, use additional digits as indicated.

 Back to Top